sharonwoo/grant-household-api-docker/Readme.md

 ## Tests

-Model, serializer and tests have been written in pytest but I broke it when I Dockerised :(
+Model, serializer and tests have been written in pytest but I broke it when I Dockerised :( I chose pytest because it's part of production at work (use what you know, right?).

 ## Development History